Spini11/OctoPrint-Cvprinting/README.md

 - **Minimum Recommended Hardware**:
   - The plugin has been tested on a **Raspberry Pi 5** and runs smoothly.
 Any system with similar or higher performance should also run it without issues.
-  - While older Raspberry Pi models (e.g., Pi 4 or Pi 3) may also work, they have not been tested and cannot be guaranteed at this time.
+  - Older Pi models (e.g., Pi 4 or Pi 3) are not supported as of now
   - Hardware with insufficient performance may potentially cause defects during the print.

 - If you running Raspberry Pi 5 with Pi Camera 3 use this recommended camera set-up: (https://github.com/signag/raspi-cam-srv)